 - Ending 3: If the player has a low karma, and sacrifices his self to the calculator, the Calculator will still outlaw discrimination, however it will also assassinate the leaders of the Midwestern Brotherhood, and plan to do the same to the west coast brotherhood.

-- Ending 4: If the player allows General Barnarky to join the Calculator, it will start a war against all mutated species, but the unmutated humans prosper.
+- Ending 4: If the player allows General Barnaky to join the Calculator, it will start a war against all mutated species, but the unmutated humans prosper.

 The first bunker the player encounters is the main base of operations for the Brotherhood of steel.
 The bunker is located outside of Chicago.

-- Brahmin Wood :The player joins up with a sharpshooter and a combat medic and is tasked with eliminating Horus, the raider leader.
+- Brahmin Wood :The player's first assignment as a Brotherhood recruit sees them teaming up with Stitch, a field medic, and Farsight, a sharpshooter, on a mission to liberate a small tribe from the tyranny of a raider leader named Horus.
 Secondary objectives include consulting with a tribal elder, locating a shaman, and freeing hostages.

-- Freeport : Best approached as a stealth mission, the squad is tasked with rescuing the elder of Brahmin Wood, who has been kidnapped by raiders.
+- Freeport : The player's squad is tasked with infiltrating a raider camp under cover of night and rescuing the elder of Brahmin Wood, who has been kidnapped.
 There is a secondary objective to rescue the other prisoner, Ripley.

-- Rock Falls: The player is tasked with killing all the raider leaders, and recovering a mysterious artifact.
+- Rock Falls: The player is tasked with attacking the raider's stronghold and killing all of the raider leaders, in addition to recovering a mysterious artifact.
 The player can also talk to a scientist, Diesoon, and rescue a captured tribal, Nanuk for positive karma.

 The second bunker the player encounters is located in Illinois.
 It is here where the Brotherhood first encounters the Beastlords.

-- Macomb: A Brotherhood supply vehicle has been separated from its caravan, and the player fights through raiders to rescue it.
-An optional objective allows the player to find a librarians glasses.
+- Macomb: A Brotherhood supply vehicle has been separated from its caravan, and the player must fight through a raider controlled city to rescue it.
+An optional objective has the player retrieving a librarian's glasses.

-- Peoria: The squad is tasked with recovering three fusion batteries from a pre-war storage area inhabited by Radscorpions and automated turrets.
-If the player avoids turning the turrets onto the nearby villagers, the player will receive good karma and a fourth battery.
+- Peoria: The squad is tasked with recovering three fusion batteries from a subterranean pre-war storage area situated underneath a small tribal village.
+If the player can avoid tripping the defense systems and causing the automated surface turrets to massacre the villagers, the player will receive good karma and a fourth battery.

 - Quincy: It is this mission where the squad first encounters the Beastlords.
-The player must rescue the mayor of Quincy and his daughter, who have been kidnapped by the Beastlords.
-Optional objectives include saving the rest of the hostages, helping some ghouls, and preventing the destruction of some generators.
+The player must rescue the mayor of Quincy and her daughter, who have been kidnapped by the Beastlords.
+Optional objectives include saving the rest of the hostages, helping some besieged ghouls, and preventing the destruction of the town's power generators.

 - Mardin: Mardin is an underground system of caves home to the Beastlords.
 It is here that the squad has its final confrontation with the Beastlords, which ends with the player confronting their leader, Emperor Dar.
-The player can also choose to free the Deathclaw Matriarch, or the mother of the Deathclaw pack.
+The player can also choose to free the Deathclaw Matriarch, and thus become able to recruit deathclaws into their squad.

 - Springfield: This is the bonus mission, installed after downloading the bonus mission pack.
 The mission involves protecting the mayor of Springfield from a group of anti-ghoul activists disguised as raiders.